Armenia recently saw it´s first Craft Beer Brewery opening its doors in its capital Yerevan.

 The Catcher In The Wheat 4.6%.
 Wheat Ale.

-From the menu: An Americanized version of a German Hefe Weizen, this beer is a pale color.
+From the menu: An Americanized version of a German Hefe Weizen, this beer is a pale colour.
 A substantial percentage of wheat malt is used.

 A great tasty hoppy beer, smooth but the carbonation feels quite strong.
 Overall a great beer.
 7/10.